military schools in pennslyvania

 The military school is divided into 3 campuses: middle school (grades 7-8), high school (9-12), and junior college (first 2 years of college).

-The independent boarding school follows a traditional discipline structure of a military school that aligns with U.S. Army traditions.
+The independent boarding school follows the traditional discipline structure of a military school that aligns with U.S. Army traditions.

-While its a traditional military school in many regards, the high school portion primary serves as a college preparatory institution.
+While it’s a traditional military school in many regards, the high school portion primarily serves as a college preparatory institution.

 Therefore, students at these grade levels are encouraged to focus on student leadership first and foremost.